santo0/r-lang/02-24-25/notes.md

 a distribution is skewed to the right if it has outliers in the right part

 central limit theorem, as you increase sample size, the distribution becomes more symmetrical

+conditioanl prob is interesting beause you get to know about potential relations between the data